Yolotron/Meta-Troopers/README.md

 # Meta-Troopers
  Matching platform for gamers and Sponsors.
- Eveyone can hire gamers or gert hired as a gamer.
+ Eveyone can hire gamers or get hired as a gamer.